GDPR and Data First Party: solutions for a world without cookies

 Strengthen your branding

-Some offered digital versions of their most iconic pieces to dress up your video game avatar.
-Another interesting user case is the fashion shows organised in the metaverse, which have democratised events that were considered elitist.
-As a result, brands have been able to increase the reach and visibility of their catwalk shows.
+Some have offered digital versions of their most iconic pieces to dress up your video game avatar.
+Another interesting user case is the fashion shows organised in the metaverse, which have democratised events that were previously considered elitist.
+As a result, brands have been able to significantly increase the reach and visibility of their catwalk shows.

 Example fashion marketing